-Where to eat & drink
+Where to eat and drink

-Simon’s - The Elvis Tribute Bar at Tourist Street, Qawra features regular musical performances during evenings.
-The bar features a special “Elvis Tenderly” night on every Monday and Friday, to commemorate Elvis Pressley, and also features a big screen that broadcasts major sporting events.
+Simon’s - The Elvis Tribute Bar at Tourist Street, Qawra offers regular musical performances almost every evening.
+The bar features a special “Elvis Tenderly” night every Monday and Friday and also features a big screen that broadcasts major sporting events.

 Hit the beach

-April is quite a good time of year to hit the beach in Malta, for the weather is generally reliable and not too hot, and tourist volumes tend to be relatively low, though the surrounding seas are still a little cool for swimming in.
-Hola Beach, at Marfa, is a quiet beach with a good view of Gozo and Comino, and hosts palm trees and beds with mattresses and pillows, and contains an on-site bar.
-Those after a secluded resort can consider Ramla Bay on the island of Gozo, which contains a number of snack bars and is ideal for a period of relaxation.
+April is a good time of year to hit the beach in Malta, for the weather is generally reliable and not too hot.
+During this month, tourist volumes tend to be relatively low, although the surrounding seas are still a little cool for swimming in.
+Hola Beach, at Marfa, is a quiet beach with a good view of Gozo and Comino.
+Here you’ll find palm trees, sun loungers with mattresses and pillows and an onsite bar.

 Where to stay

-Malta has numerous good accommodation options, and regardless of tastes, most visitors will find themselves spoilt for choice.
-For those with large budgets, a good beach hotel is the 5-star Radisson Blu Resort & Spa, Malta Golden Sands at Golden Bay, Mellieha.
+Malta has numerous accommodation options, so many so that most visitors will find themselves spoilt for choice.
+For those with large budgets, a top beach hotel is the 5-star Radisson Blu Resort & Spa, Malta Golden Sands at Golden Bay, Mellieha.